openvswitch/ovs/vtep/README.ovs-vtep.md

     vtep-ctl set Physical_Switch br0 tunnel_ips=10.2.2.1

 6. Start the VTEP emulator.
-If you installed the components by reading the INSTALL file, run the following from the same directory as this README:
+If you installed the components by reading the INSTALL.md file, run the following from the same directory as this README.md:

     ./ovs-vtep --log-file=/var/log/openvswitch/ovs-vtep.log \
       --pidfile=/var/run/openvswitch/ovs-vtep.pid \